sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     ![kyma function](images/2_19_running_function.png)

-    Click on the **hello-world** function and check the "Configuration" tab, it does not have any "API Rules" yet.
-We need to create one to define the rules of accessing the function via APIs.
+    Click on the **hello-world** Function and check the "Configuration" tab, it does not have any "API Rules" yet.
+We need to create one to define the rules of accessing the Function using APIs.

     ![kyma function no api rules](images/2_20_no_api_rules.png)